xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 Final Results
 -------------

-First, let's take a look of how things look like with Gopherus browser under Linux terminal:
+First, let's take a look at how things look like with Gopherus browser under the Linux terminal:

 ![Gopherus on Chinese contents](../../../../../usr/uploads/202103/gopher-gopherus.png)

 The site is displayed normally, but it's a bit different from expected: Gopherus cut each line at 80 bytes, but Chinese characters are 3 bytes each in UTF-8 encoding.
-This means approximately $\frac{1}{3}$ of the content each line are wrapped to the next line.
+This means approximately $\frac{1}{3}$ of the content each line wraps to the next line.
 My English site is shown correctly:

 ![Gopherus on English contents](../../../../../usr/uploads/202103/gopher-gopherus-en.png)

-There are modern solutions compared to Gopherus, which is Firefox browser with Overbite plugin:
+There are modern solutions compared to Gopherus, which is the Firefox browser with Overbite plugin:

 ![Firefox + Overbite on Chinese contents](../../../../../usr/uploads/202103/gopher-overbite.png)